punkrockdev/punkrockdev.github.io/hub.md

 ## The space

-ŠenoaHub is a 120 m2 shared office in the centre of Zagreb, (close to the main train station and the park Tomislavac).
-It consists of two large rooms we use for work and a smaller meeting rooms which you can book when needed.
-We also have a kitchen and dining room which you can help yourself to.
+ŠenoaHub is a 120 m2 shared office in the centre of Zagreb (close to the main train station and the park Tomislavac).
+It consists of two large rooms we use for work and a smaller meeting room which you can reserve when needed.
+There's also a kitchen and dining room which you can help yourself to.

 ![Our spacious office rooms](/images/hub/office.jpg)